azalea-rs/simdnbt/simdnbt/README.md

 1. it requires a reference to the original data (to avoid cloning)
 2. it doesn't validate/decode the MUTF-8 strings at decode-time

+Several ideas are borrowed from simdjson, notably the usage of a [tape](https://github.com/simdjson/simdjson/blob/master/doc/tape.md).

 ## Benchmarks

-Simdnbt is likely the fastest NBT decoder currently in existence.
+Simdnbt is the fastest NBT parser in Rust.

 Here's a benchmark comparing Simdnbt against a few of the other fastest NBT crates for decoding [`complex_player.dat`](https://github.com/azalea-rs/simdnbt/blob/master/simdnbt/tests/complex_player.dat):